 (ii) To attach to or logically associate with the record an electronic symbol, sound or process.

-(k) “Signature” means a tangible symbol or an electronic signature that evidences the signing of a record.
+(t) “Signature” means a tangible symbol or an electronic signature that evidences the signing of a record.

-(l) “Stamping device” means:
+(u) “Stamping device” means:

 (i) A physical device capable of affixing to a tangible record an official seal; or